Holoprosencephaly

 Holoprosencephaly (HPE) is a cephalic disorder in which the prosencephalon (the forebrain of the embryo) fails to develop into two hemispheres, typically occurring between the 18th and 28th day of gestation.
 Normally, the forebrain is formed and the face begins to develop in the fifth and sixth weeks of human pregnancy.
 The condition also occurs in other species.

+When the embryo's forebrain does not divide to form bilateral cerebral hemispheres (the left and right halves of the brain), it causes defects in the development of the face and in brain structure and function.
 Holoprosencephaly is estimated to occur in approximately 1 in every 250 conceptions; most cases are not compatible with life and result in fetal death in utero due to deformities to the skull and brain.
 However, holoprosencephaly is still estimated to occur in approximately 1 in every 8,000 live births.

-When the embryo's forebrain does not divide to form bilateral cerebral hemispheres (the left and right halves of the brain), it causes defects in the development of the face and in brain structure and function.

-The severity of holoprosencephaly is highly variable.
+The severity of holoprosencephaly in viable infants highly variable.
 In less severe cases, babies are born with normal or near-normal brain development and facial deformities that may affect the eyes, nose, and upper lip.
+In other cases, there are substantial cognitive and physical disabilities.